expedio-blockchain/Kontract/docs/index.md

-Welcome to the official site for the Kontract Operator, a Kubernetes operator designed to simplify the deployment and management of blockchain resources.
-Leverage Kubernetes' powerful API and integration capabilities to deploy smart contracts and related blockchain components efficiently.
+**Welcome to the official Kontract website!**

+Kontract is a Kubernetes operator built to simplify the deployment and management of blockchain resources.
+By leveraging Kubernetes' powerful API and integration capabilities, it offers a production-ready solution for deploying smart contracts and related blockchain components.
+Designed to streamline complex deployment processes, **Kontract lets you focus on the value of your smart contracts rather than the intricacies of deployment**.

 ## Features